vuejs/vuefire/packages/documentation/docs/vuexfire/writing-data.md

 # Writing to the database

-As said in the introduction, Vuefire **does not** handle writing data back to Firebase because you can directly use the Firebase JS SDK to precisely update whatever you need.
+As said in the introduction, Vuexfire **does not** handle writing data back to Firebase because you can directly use the Firebase JS SDK to precisely update whatever you need.
 Here are some examples on how to create, update and remove documents but make sure to refer to the official documentation to fo further:

+The main point here is wrapping writes in actions.
+This is not mandatory but can vastly improve your testing experience as you may not need to mock Firebase database at all if you mock your Store in components with something like [vuex-mock-store](https://github.com/posva/vuex-mock-store).

 ## Updates to collection and documents

 There are two ways to update a document `set` and `update`.
 The first will replace the whole document (as a PUT in HTTP) while the later will keep the original document and overwrite values (as a PATCH in HTTP).

 :::tip
-In the following examples, `this.user` is a user bound to a Firebase document using Vuefire while `this.conferences` is a list of conferences bound to a Firebase collection using Vuefire.
+In the following examples, `user` is a user bound to a Firebase document using Vuexfire while `conferences` is a list of conferences bound to a Firebase collection using Vuexfire.

+We are also omitting the whole store declaration but still calling `firestoreAction`/`firebaseAction` to create the action.
+Note we need to pass the returned function as an action for it to be useful.
 :::

 ### Replacing a document